flasd/fireplate/README.md

 Entry for the SSR app is `src/index.js` and entry for the browser app is `src/app/index.js`.

 ### Caveat
-**DLL build will fail when the any of the dependencies depend on NodeJs's core modules.**
+**DLL build will fail when any of the dependencies depend on NodeJs's core modules.**

 Example: Let's assume you are adding express to your project.
 Express depends on NodeJs's modules.
 To make the project build, open `webpack/dll.config.js` and add 'express' to the exclude array.